Slope of Orderable Dehn Filling of Two-Bridge Knots: Root of the Riley Polynomial

-The Riley polynomial of two-bridge knots was first studied by Robert Riley in his paper \cite{riley}.
-The solution to the Riley polynomial of a two-bridge knot $K$ describes all the nonabelian PSL$_2(\mathbb{C})$ representations of $\pi_1(S^3-K)$.
-By examining real solutions to the Riley polynomial of $K$, we will be able to construct PSL$_2(\mathbb{R})$ representations we need. \begin{proposition} The Riley polynomial of $K=J(2m+1,2n)$ is
+The Riley polynomial of two-bridge knot was first studied by Robert Riley in his paper \cite{riley}.
+The root of the Riley polynomial of a two-bridge knot $K$ describes all the nonabelian PSL$_2(\mathbb{C})$ representations of $\pi_1(S^3-K)$.
+By examining real roots of the Riley polynomial of $K$, we will be able to construct PSL$_2(\mathbb{R})$ representations that we need. \begin{proposition} The Riley polynomial of $K=J(2m+1,2n)$ is

 where $\tau=(t+1/t-s-2)f_m^2+2$. \end{proposition}

 \begin{proof} By \cite[Theorem 1]{riley}, the Riley polynomial for a two-bridge knot $K$ is $\phi_K(s,t)=z_{1,1}+(1-t)z_{1,2}$.
 So for the double twist knot $J(2m+1,2n)$,